Who we are

 Plastic Change is a Danish environmental organization working hard to break the exponential growth of plastic pollution on a global scale.
 Plastic is everywhere – on land and in water.
 Three generations of plastic-use have left its tracks.
 Only a fraction of it is recycled or destroyed.
 The rest remains in nature for hundreds of years.
 We are ambitious, because the challenge is great!

 How we work: Public, industry, and political

 Plastic Change is working hard to reduce single-use plastics.
 With major brands like Carlsberg, we have contributed to reducing their packaging with 1200 tonnes of plastic annually.
 We have contributed to removing single-use cups on 4 major Danish festivals.
-We have won the International Environmental Award for documentation and research in plastic pollution and it’s sources.
+We have won the International Environmental Award for documentation and research in plastic pollution and its sources.
 We have been put political pressure in banning microbeads in cosmetics and developed an app that shows microbeads in cosmetic products.
-We have done research and produced knowledge in the great plastic gyres on our plastic expeditions.
+We have done research and produced knowledge on our plastic expeditions through the great plastic gyres.
 We have helped the retail chain Lidl to develop the Green Bag, potentially reducing single-use bags in their shops by 20%.
 We have distributed knowledge on littering to more than 50 million people worldwide.
 And this is only the beginning….

 How we work: International influence

 In November 2018 Plastic Change successfully gained accreditation to the UN Environment Assembly (UNEA) of UN Environment.
 Accreditation is the main entry point for Major Groups and Stakeholders into policy dialogue at UN Environment and this means Plastic Change will be able to directly participate and contribute in the process leading up to sessions of the United Nations Environmental Assembly of UN Environment.